pa2si/erdkugel/README.md

 new:

-- v 1.6.1 HTwo Logo animaiton changed from hidden: x-300 to x-200
+- v 1.6.2 email icon a bit smaller

   What's done: